 Christian Healthcare Ministry: Members choose their level of participation (gold, silver, bronze) varying by monthly share and out of pocket yearly amounts.
 No sharing occurs for any alternative care; even physical therapy is not shared.
 Medical transportation is only shared if it is from one facility to another – it will not be shared from the scene of an accident/need to a hospital.
 (Often local municipalities offer a separate insurance you can purchase).
 Zero consideration for helping support medical needs arising from amoral acts (drug use, drunk driving, out of wedlock pregnancy, etc.) CHM does offer financial support for pre-existing conditions on a limited, sliding scale.

 Samaritan’s Ministry: Families send money directly to other families.
-Monthly cost is a function of a plan chosen (basic vs. classic) and family size (though a family of 3 costs the same as a family of 10).
+Monthly cost is a function of a plan chosen (basic vs. classic) and family size (they break it down to families of 1, 2, 3-7, 8+, and widowed/divorced with children).
 No sharing of pre-existing conditions (conditions may cease to be pre-existing after a time period.)
 Considers needs arising from immoral acts on a case-by-case basis.
 Coverage for RX/supplement needs are limited to 120 days (some exceptions for pregnancy).

 Liberty Healthshare: At the time I was researching, there was a $1 million/$125k/70% of $125k limit on any need sharing with no recourse if more funds were required.
 Alternative care requires pre-approval.